sluukkonen/possu/README.md

 Create an SQL query.

 This is the only way to create queries in Possu.
-Other Possu functions check that the query has been created with `sql`.
+Other Possu functions check at runtime that the query has been created with `sql`.

 ```typescript
 const query = sql`SELECT * FROM pet WHERE id = ${1}`